 Wild garlic has long, deep green pointed leaves in an oval shape which grow from the plant base.
 It grows in large clusters together and won’t be taller than shin-high.
 It has small white flowers on an upright, thin stalk.

 Don’t confuse it with lily of the valley, which has similar looking leaves and flowers but isn’t edible.
 To tell the difference, lily of the valley has a drooped stem with small bell-like flowers.
 Also its leaves grow from the stem and not from the plant-base like wild garlic.
 Use your nose to tell you you’ve foraged the right thing!
 Crush a leaf between your fingers and you should smell garlic.
 If it doesn’t smell of garlic, discard the leaves and wash your hands as soon as possible (or wear gloves).
-Always make sure you are certain that the plant is edible before eating it and refer to foraging guides for more information.
+Always make sure you know the plant is edible before eating it and refer to foraging guides for more information.

-Wild garlic can be used in place of spinach.
-Sauté it with some butter and have as is, or use it in dishes which use a lot of spinach like a Spanakopita pie.
+- Wild garlic can be used in place of spinach.
+Sauté it with some butter and have as is, or use it in dishes which use a lot of spinach, like a Spanakopita pie.

 Wild garlic teams really deliciously with another foraged favourite, stinging nettles!
 Combine wild garlic, nettles and potatoes together to make a very traditional British soup.

 If you try one of the wild garlic recipes in this blog post, or any wild garlic recipe on Cookpad, don't forget to take a photo and share it on the recipe as a Cooksnap.
-We can't wait to see how it turns out!
+We can't wait to see how it turns out! 📷💖